We build long-term partnerships to create significant impact.

 The latest grant from the Clayton Utz Foundation has funded the mobile library in Martin Place in Sydney.
 This weekly service provides over 3,500 books and 2,500 hot drinks every year to homeless people.

 Canberra: Hartley Lifecare

 Hartley Lifecare provides disability support services to people suffering physical and complex disabilities and their carers in the ACT and region.
-The organisation has been a Community Connect partner since 2007, with CU representatives participating and fundraising in 9 of the last 10 Ability Cycle Challenges.
+The organisation has been a Community Connect partner since 2007, with CU representatives participating and fundraising in the Ability Cycle Challenges.
 This annual group challenge is a 465km cycle, which includes 5000 metres of climbing, from Canberra to Charlottes Pass in the Snowy Mountains and return.